Pelosi hammer attack suspect was in U.S. illegally, immigration officials say

 According to court documents filed by prosecutors, who labeled the incident a politically motivated assault, DePape told police after his arrest that he had planned to kidnap the speaker, interrogate and break her kneecaps if she "lied."

-The attack left Paul Pelosi, 82, hospitalized and facing a lengthy recovery after undergoing surgery for skull fractures and injuries to his arms and right hand.
+The attack left Paul Pelosi, 82, with a fractured skull and injuries to his arms and hands for which he underwent surgery, according to the speaker's office.

+CNN, citing unnamed sources, reported on Thursday that the real estate and venture capital executive has been released from Zuckerberg San Francisco General Hospital and was back home resting six days after the attack.

 DePape, who has been jailed without bond, pleaded not guilty on Tuesday to state charges of attempted murder, assault with a deadly weapon, burglary, elder abuse, false imprisonment and threatening a public official.
 He could a maximum sentence of 13 years to life in prison if convicted.